tripleee/SmokeDetector-wiki/Commands.md

 # Commands for everyone

-These command can be executed by everyone.
+These commands can be executed by everyone.

  - `!!/alive` - Replies a random message taken from a list so you can see that SmokeDetector is still running.
  - `!!/status` - Shows the UTC date when SmokeDetector started running.